chantastic/sites/chan.dev/notes/the-art-of-the-good-life.md

   - every additional centimeter of plumage has a counter-productivity effect
 - Smart homes are a horror movie scenario
 - Digital Cameras
   - The overwhelm of choice and editing
   - Exploitable
   - Hard drives

-- Technology is self-enlarging
+- <mark>Technology is self-enlarging</mark>
 - If it doesn't enhance your life, don't use it
-- "Try switching on your brain instead of reaching for the nearest gadget"
+- <mark>"Try switching on your brain instead of reaching for the nearest gadget"</mark>

----

-## "strategic vacationing"
+### Thoughts with friends

-- Dan: has already internalized this as "what's the full cost of this thing?"
+- Dan has already internalized this as "what's the full cost of this thing?"
-  - but do i just want to drive a car
+  - asks "but do i just want to drive a car?"
   - "oops. i forgot onions. i'll just jump back in the car and get those"
-- me: the creation of emergencies thru lack of planning and presence. "streaming" a grocery list in real time vs planning.
+- i posit that this <mark>creation of emergencies thru lack of planning and presence</mark> might be an enabled habit
+  - example: nellie "streaming" a grocery list to me in real time vs us planning
-  - dan: "we feel like we're good with money. but we spent more than we made this month and we don't know what it was on"
+- dan says "we feel like we're good with money. but we spent more than we made this month and we don't know what it was on"
   - paper cut expenses
-    - prime as an enabler
+  - Amazon Prime as an enabler
-- emily: when things aren't easy, we tend to over-maximize on planning. "we're getting groceries. let's get together with so-n-so and do this that and the other thing"
+- em offers a <mark>counterpoint: when things aren't easy, we tend to over-maximize on planning.</mark> "we're getting groceries. let's get together with so-n-so and do this that and the other thing"
   - not present in everything because you're "maximizing" — hyper productivity
   - paying for it the next day in "recovery"
-  - the emotional difficulty of intentionally not optimizing trips
+  - it's emotionally challenging to intentionally not optimizing trips
-- ma: applying emilies experiences to a person who lives close to a grocery store
+- ma asks how we can applying em's experiences (the discipline required to live far from everything) to a person who lives close to a grocery store
-- me: the practical that isn't part of his equation is "do a want to walk 16 miles to work? instead of working?"
+- i complain a but about the practicals not considered in the author's equition: "do a want to walk 16 miles to work? instead of working?"
-  - ma: the theme is "are you questioning your assumptions"
+  - ma suggests that theme of the chapter is "are you questioning your assumptions"
-- ma: credit cards as a strong counterproductively area.
+- ma calls out credit cards as a strong counterproductivityy area
-  - trigger: in a moment when you think to yourself "nailed it" ask "but did you?"
+- i suggest a mental trigger: <mark>in a moment when you think to yourself "nailed it" ask "but did you?"</mark>
+- dan harkens back to the "inboxers" group:
-- dan: "inboxers" group. the promise of "you'll never miss anything" and resulting anxiety.
+  - tactics for combating notification lies: "you'll never miss anything" and resulting anxiety
-  - me: consolidation
-- me: the abolition of cleverness
+- i channel C.S.
+Lewis for a second and blert out "the abolition of cleverness"
-  - we see this is code a lot. not
+  - we see this is code a lot — the cost of cleverness
-- me: seeing time. jane jacobs
+- i go on a stupid tangent about Jane Jacobs again and <mark>the difference between observing artifacts and organism is in whether or not you account for time</mark> and the catholic principle of <mark>subsidiarity</mark>.
-- dan: seeing like a state
+- dan adds a book reference "Seeing like a State"
-- ma: optimizations and interrogations
+- ma shares and i summarize here as <mark>"optimizations and interrogations" — inquiring of your assumptions</mark>
-  - dan: is productivity the actual bottleneck?\
+  - dan inquires "is productivity the actual bottleneck?"
-    - communication is the the bottleneck
+    - we agree that <mark>communication is the the bottleneck</mark>
-  - me: over-indexing on personal productivity over corporate productivity (communication)
+  - i suggest that <mark>we over-indexing on personal productivity over corporate productivity (communication)</mark>
-- ma: maybe the real friends productivity is the friends we made along the way
+- ma almost loses me by incorporating an old trope: "maybe the real productivity is the friends we made along the way"

 ## 6 The Negative Art of the Good Life